Bipolar Disorder Treatment

 You've Just Been Diagnosed... – Describes what to expect after you’re diagnosed with a mood disorder.
 Includes treatment information and questions to ask your doctor.
 (Depression and Bipolar Support Alliance)

-Finding Peace of Mind: Treatment Strategies for Depression and Bipolar Disorder – Overview of treatment options for bipolar disorder, including medication, support, and therapy.
+Finding Peace of Mind: Treatment Strategies for Depression and Bipolar Disorder – (PDF) Overview of treatment options for bipolar disorder, including medication, support, and therapy.
 (Depression and Bipolar Support Alliance)

 Psychotherapy: How it Works and How it Can Help – Covers goals of psychotherapy for bipolar disorder, how to find a therapist, what to expect at an appointment, and how to evaluate your therapy sessions.
 (Depression and Bipolar Support Alliance)